TomRene/Homework_Assignments/lesson4homework.md

 2. How many orders are there in the file?
   1. There are 4623 rows in the file so figuring 4622 orders (to account for the header row
-  2. using the wc -l chipotle.tsv command line prompt
+  2. I used the wc -l chipotle.tsv command line prompt

+3. How many lines are there in the file?
+4623.

+4. Which burrito is more popular - Steak or Chicken?
+  1. Chicken is more popular at a 553 count versus 368 for Steak burritos
+  2. I used the grep -c "Steak Burrito" chipotle.tsv command

+5.